siglun/laurentius/README.md

 # laurentius

-Data from St Laurentius Digital Manuscript Library, a service Lund univeristy library [provided during som 15 years](https://web.archive.org/web/20120120171336/http://laurentius.ub.lu.se/).
+Data from St Laurentius Digital Manuscript Library, a service Lund univeristy library [provided during some 15 years](https://web.archive.org/web/20120120171336/http://laurentius.ub.lu.se/).
 Like so many digital library and digital humanities projects it eventually dissappeared from the Internet.